Strathclyde Students' Union Advice Hub – Confidentiality Policy

 3. Where required to by order of a Court of Law.

 Where an adviser believes that there may be a need to breach confidentiality deliberately they should inform the client then raise the matter with the Advice Hub Manager.
 In their absence, the matter should be raised with the Head of Student Engagement or another member of Strath Union's Senior Management Team.

 The Advice Hub Manager will explore the issues with the adviser and decide on whether confidentiality should be breached.
 A written record of the discussion and decision will be placed on the case file.

 Awareness of Policy

 All members of staff at Strath Union Advice Hub will be made aware of this policy through their induction and training.

-All Association employees or Executive Officers who may encounter confidential information will be required to sign a copy of the policy.
-This policy will be displayed in all Advice Hub staff offices and on the Strath Union website.
+All Union employees or Executive Officers who may encounter confidential information will be required to be aware of the policy.
+This policy will be displayed in all Advice Hub staff staff offices and on the Strath Union website.

 This policy was adopted: September 2016